 The Golden Circle helps us to understand why we do what we do, and it’s closely related to how we’re built biologically.
 The most impactful and inspiring leaders and organizations communicate from inside-out.
 They start with WHY, and the WHATs are merely proof of their beliefs.

-Sinek breaks this down further into 3 parts: the Clarity of WHY, the Discipline of HOW, and Consistency of WHAT (more details in the book and full 12-page summary.
+Sinek breaks this down further into 3 parts: the Clarity of WHY, the Discipline of HOW, and Consistency of WHAT, all of this you can find out in more detail from our full 12-page summary.
 You need all 3 components, and you need them in the correct sequence:

 A strong WHY offers reasons for people to buy, and gives you flexibility to offer a wide range of WHATs as a manifestation of your cause.
 For example, Steve Jobs and Steve Wozniak created Apple to start a revolution, not sell computers.
 Apple stands for thinking differently, for challenging status quo, for simplifying technology so individuals could have the same power to create as big companies.
 Its earliest fans and supporters weren’t just buying computers – they were buying what Apple stood for; and because Apple’s WHY was so strong, people could relate to a wide range of their products, from the iPod to Mac.

 Obviously, good products are important, but you don’t need the best or perfect product.
 You need a good-enough product with a strong WHY.